 Ritalin comes in tablets and capsules and is mostly prescribed to children and adults for attention deficit hyperactivity disorder (ADHD) or narcolepsy.
 It comes in both sustained-release and extended-release compounds.
 When used according to a prescription by properly diagnosed individuals, Ritalin has a calming effect and helps them focus on tasks.
 There is widespread agreement that Ritalin, when taken as prescribed and intended, is a comparatively safe drug.

 Although it has demonstrated significant efficacy in treating ADHD, Ritalin also comes with high abuse potential.
 In the surge of Ritalin prescriptions throughout the 1990s there was a consequent rise in abuse.
 Ritalin is especially dangerous as a recreational drug both because recreational users typically take much larger doses than what would be prescribed and because recreational users typically crush the pills and either snort or inject them, delivering the medication to the body much faster than it was intended.
-If you or a family member are struggling with a Ritalin addiction, learn how to get help.
+If you or a family member are struggling with a Ritalin addiction, reach out to a treatment provider today.

 Ritalin Abuse and Effects

 Like amphetamines, which are also known as “speed” or “uppers,” Ritalin increases alertness and concentration.
 It is often abused by professionals, students and athletes to increase productivity.
 It is listed as a Schedule II federally controlled substance because of its high potential for abuse.

 Consumption of methylphenidates like Ritalin is markedly higher in the United States than in other countries.
 This is likely due to how accessible it is.
 Many students who are prescribed Ritalin have given or sold their medication to other students to help them study.
 Students may also take Ritalin simply to feel high.